Equipment and Protective Systems Intended for Use in Potentially Explosive Atmospheres Regulations 2016: Great Britain

 - Market Surveillance Authority – This is the Health and Safety Executive or the Office for Nuclear Regulation (when the product is used on a nuclear site).

 - Importer – A person established in the UK who places a product from a country outside of the UK on the GB market.
 This includes a person based in NI who has been supplied with the product from an EEA country, who would, under NI law, be a distributor.
-A person who before 1 January 2021 (under EU Rules) distributed products within the EU (including the UK, and including Switzerland) will now be an importer if they are bringing products into GB from another country (including EU Member States, the EEA or Switzerland).
+A person who before 1 January 2021 (under EU Rules) distributed products within the EU (including the UK, and including Switzerland) is now an importer if they are bringing products into GB from another country (including EU Member States, the EEA or Switzerland).

 - Manufacturer – A person who manufactures a product, or has a product designed or manufactured, and markets that product under their name or trademark.

-- UKNI Marking (also known as the UK(NI) indication) – The UKNI marking is a new marking applied in addition to the CE marking, where a good requiring mandatory third-party conformity assessment has been tested against EU requirements by a UK body.
-The UKNI marking applies when placing such products on the Northern Ireland market.
-Under the Government’s unfettered access commitments, products lawfully marked with the UKNI marking can also be placed on the GB market if they are also qualifying Northern Ireland goods.
+- UKNI marking (also known as the UK(NI) indication) – The UKNI marking is a new marking applied in addition to the CE marking, where a good requiring mandatory third-party conformity assessment has been tested against EU requirements by a UK body.
+The UKNI marking applies when placing such products on the NI market.
+Under the Government’s unfettered access commitments, products lawfully marked with the UKNI marking can also be placed on the GB market if they are also qualifying NI goods.

-14. Footnotes
+13. Footnotes

-- On 24 August 2021 the Government announced the transition period for UKCA marking would be extended until 31 December 2022.
-The Product Safety and Metrology etc (Amendment) Regulations 2021 gave effect to this.
-On 14 November 2022 the Government announced it would be extending this until 31 December 2024.
-The Product Safety and Metrology (Amendment and Transitional Provisions) Regulations 2022 (SI 2022/1393) give effect to this.
+On 20 June 2022, the Government announced the provisions for importer labelling would be extended until 31 December 2025.
+On 14 November 2022 the Government announced it would be extending the provisions for importer labelling until 31 December 2027.
+The Product Safety and Metrology (Amendment and Transitional Provisions) Regulations 2022 (SI 2022/1393) give effect to this. ↩

-3: On 24 August 2021 the Government announced the transition periods for UKCA marking and UKCA labelling would each be extended until 31 December 2022 and 31 December 2023 respectively.
+On 24 August 2021 the Government announced the transition periods for UKCA marking and UKCA labelling would each be extended until 31 December 2022 and 31 December 2023 respectively.
 The Product Safety and Metrology etc (Amendment) Regulations 2021 gave effect to this.
 On 20 June 2022, the Government announced the provisions for UKCA labelling would be extended until 31 December 2025.
 On 14 November 2022 the Government announced it would be extending the transition period for UKCA marking until 31 December 2024 and the provisions for UKCA labelling and importer labelling until 31 December 2027.
-The Product Safety and Metrology (Amendment and Transitional Provisions) Regulations 2022 (SI 2022/1393) give effect to this.
+The Product Safety and Metrology (Amendment and Transitional Provisions) Regulations 2022 (SI 2022/1393) give effect to this. ↩ ↩2